Sebmolendijk/mcas-labs/README.md

 - [Conditional Access App Control](mcas_app_control_lab.md)
 - [Management](mcas_management_lab.md)

->:warning: All the las are independents from each others and can be taken in any order.
-Only the **environment preparation** must be complete before starting the other sections.
+>:memo: All the labs are independents from each others and can be taken in any order.
+Only the **[environment preparation](mcas_lab_preparation.md)** must be complete before starting any lab.

 ---